Breaking Away: Filming

 Location filming in and around Bloomington took place during the summer of 1978.

 The abandoned limestone quarry in which Dave and his friends swam, called Rooftop Quarry by locals, is at the end of East Empire Mill Road, off the old State Road 37, in Perry Township, south of Bloomington.

+The four main characters in the film, though meant to be 18 year-olds who had just graduated high school, were played by actors whose ages were considerably diverse.
+At the time of filming, Dennis Christopher (Dave) was 27, Dennis Quaid (Mike) was 24, Daniel Stern (Cyril) was 20, and Jackie Earle Haley (Moocher) was just 16.

 Editing

-Cynthia Scheider, one of the few women in film editing during that time, got her first job as chief film editor on Breaking Away.
+Cynthia Scheider, later known for editing such films as The Men's Club, Without a Trace, and the hit Batteries Not Included, got her first job as chief film editor on Breaking Away.